andrekeller/configs/docs/source/configuration.rst

   *Default*: None

+**CONFIGS_ENCDATA_FIELDS**
+  Space separated list of field names for the external node classifier.

+  *Default*: 'location role flavor'

 **CONFIGS_SECURITY_ALLOWED_HOSTS**
   Space separated list of host names the application should answer for.
 Raises an HTTP 400 (bad request) if the request is for a host name not in this list.

+  *INSECURE DEFAULT, DO NOT USE IN PRODUCTION*

   *Default*: '*'